rwth-acis/las2peer-template-project/README.md

-LAS2peer-Sample-Service
+LAS2peer-Template-Project
 =======================

-This project can be used as a starting point for your LAS2peer service.
+This project can be used as a starting point for your LAS2peer service development.
 It contains everything needed to start LAS2peer service development, you do not need to add any dependencies manually.
 For documentation on the LAS2peer service API, please refer to the [LAS2peer Project](https://github.com/rwth-acis/las2peer/).

 Please follow the instructions of this ReadMe to setup your service development environment.